sy052/EST_wassup01_TEAM__4/README.md

 # result

-we chose the YOLO with the fastest and the highest accuracy prams : 3.2M
+we chose the YOLO with the fastest and the highest accuracy<br><br>
+prams : 3.2M
 Accuracy: 69%